 While it is safe to attend to most household activities during pregnancy, some tasks are best avoided or delegated to others.
 Read on to understand what activities you should and should not do; the risks of a sedentary lifestyle during pregnancy, and the risks associated with doing strenuous household work during this time.

 Is It Safe to Do Household Work During Pregnancy?

 The answer is rather simple – one has to balance work and rest in order to have a stress-free pregnancy.
 It is commonly understood that while it is risky to do strenuous work, the contrary is equally unhealthy.
 A sedentary lifestyle too can have adverse effects on a pregnancy.
 By and large, therefore, it can be concluded that it is safe to attend to most of the household activities.
 Be careful particularly while doing household work during the first trimester of pregnancy.

 Some basic household chores and tasks can be attended to with relative ease, while some tasks may involve the practice of doing them differently.

-- Sweeping and mopping can also be done with a bit of innovation.
+Sweeping and mopping can also be managed during pregnancy with some adjustments.
 It is advised that you pick brooms and mops with long handles attached to them so you do not have to bend too much.
 Pregnancy puts additional stress due to weight gain and causes a marginal shift in the body’s centre of gravity.
 This can add stress to the body of the woman performing the chore and aggravate the sciatic nerve – a nerve that runs from the lower back to the leg.
 Thus, tasks that require bending and standing for prolonged periods should be avoided.
 If it makes you feel tired, stop the activity immediately and take rest.
 If you do not have proper long-handled brooms and mops, it is best that someone else does the cleaning.